Motleykm/Portfolio/README.md

 ```
-So we will carry out the validation of this
-  using this valiadtionn method using a while loop.

- ##While Loop- is a loop that we use if dont know how many will run .In this case , this loop will run as long as the user keeps this answer blank.
+While Loop- is a loop that we use if we don't know how many will run.
+In this case, this loop will run as long as the user keeps this answer blank.
     Example code :

   ```C#